 Water heater drain pans are typically shallow and are not meant to hold a vast volume of water.
 They are, however, meant to hold enough water to stave off the spread of water in the surrounding area should there be a small leak or a brief T&P valve release as described above.
 All drain pans are made of either metal or plastic materials.

 Unfortunately, not all water heater installers equip water heaters with drain pans.
 In situations where the pans are installed, though, they can either be self-contained, or they can be piped.
 Piped water heater drain pans offer the best possible setups because they allow for water that builds up inside of them to then run off via an attached drain pipe.
-The choice as to whether or not this type of piping is added to a drain pan involves numerous factors including pricing, local building codes and ordinances, and physical allowances within the design of the structure that may or may not actually allow for such drain piping to be added.
+The choice as to whether or not this type of piping is added to a drain pan involves numerous factors including pricing, local building codes and ordinances, and physical allowances within the design of the structure that may or may not actually allow for such hot water drain piping to be added.

 Signs of Trouble

 If you have a water heater drain pan, you’re in much better shape than those without them.
 With that, though, it’s a good idea to check on the state of these pans about once a year or so.
 This can be done by a simple visual check of the pan.
 If you see any degradation of the pan, such as cracks, scaling, or holes, you should have the pan checked by a pro for possible repair or replacement.
 Also, it’s best to maintain these pans to be clean and clear of debris so that their water holding capacity is not further limited and that, if a drain is attached, it does not become clogged.